 Spanish director Nacho Vigalondo made an international splash with his feature-length directorial debut, the time paradox twisting Timecrimes (2007).
 Vigalondo followed this up with Extraterrestrial (2011), a head-scratchingly odd comedy set in the aftermath of the arrival of flying saucers.
 Following this, Vigalondo has become a regular in the modern series of multi-director anthology films, delivering episodes for The ABCs of Death (2012), The Profane Exhibit (2013) and especially the madcap Parallel Monsters episode for V/H/S Viral (2014).
 Open Windows was Vigalondo’s first English-language film and was made as a co-production with Elijah Wood’s Spectrevision company with Wood also taking the lead role.
 (Vigalondo himself can be briefly seen as the director of Sasha Grey’s film in the press conference scenes at the start).
-Vigalondo subsequently went on to make Colossal (2016) wherein Anne Hathaway develops a strange symbiosis with a giant monster and Paradise Hills (2019) about a strange boarding school.
+Vigalondo subsequently went on to make Colossal (2016) wherein Anne Hathaway develops a strange symbiosis with a giant monster, as well as wrote Paradise Hills (2019) about a strange re-education institute.

 Open Windows is a unique and original film.
 Although perhaps I would say that in even more of an amazed regard if I had not seen the more high-profile Unfriended/Cybernatural (2014) a week before I sat down to watch Open Windows.
 Both films take place in real time, although Open Windows makes several cuts during that whereas Unfriended far more adventurously has the entire film take place in a single unbroken take.
 On the other hand, while Unfriended is merely focused around a group of friends engaged in a Skype video chat, Open Windows has a much wilder plot that involves moving around multiple locations, an abduction and rescue plot, police and vehicle pursuit and a series of sensational twists involving elaborate scams being perpetrated and the jerking around of what the audience thinks is going on.